UwUClub/R-Type/doc/RFC.md

 // ...
 std::array<char, READ_BUFFER_SIZE> readBuffer;
 // ... fill readBuffer using Boost Asio ...
-RTypeProtocol::ClientToServerPacket packet;
+RType::ClientToServerPacket packet;

-RTypeProtocol::unserializePacket<RTypeProtocol::ClientToServerPacket, std::array<char, READ_BUFFER_SIZE>>(&packet, readBuffer);
+RType::unserializePacket<RType::ClientToServerPacket, std::array<char, READ_BUFFER_SIZE>>(&packet, readBuffer);
 // ... you can access packet here (packet.type is now MOVE_UP) ...
 ```

-The idea is the same for sending packets in the other direction with `RTypeProtocol::ServerToClientPacket`.
+The idea is the same for sending packets in the other direction with `RType::ServerToClientPacket`.

 ## 5. Author's Addresses